 Let’s Talk About Models

-Models is a curious one because there are a number of models available.
+Models are a curious one because there are a number of models available.
 Knight Models produces a number of crew starters, one for each faction at least.
 These starters, or BatBoxes, are a complete 350 reputation crew in a box so that you can buy it and have all of the models.
 These are an excellent way to start collecting your crew.

 WiscoDice Crew Starting Guides